lodestone/ims/README.md

 Usage: imessage [options]

 Specific options:
-    -t, --text [TEXT]                The TEXT to deliver -a, --attachment [ATTACHMENT]    Add an attachment
-    -c, --contacts x,y,z             Deliver message to these CONTACTS
+    -m, --message [MESSSAGE|ATTACHMENT] The MESSAGE to deliver -t, --to x,y,z                      Deliver message TO these contacts

 Common options:
     -h, --help                       Prints this help